sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Afterward, any card used during a flip goes face-up in a *discard pile*.
 Later, you will start another pile of face-up cards called an *Exhaustion pile*.
 Keep them separate.

+Note: some move cards give you or the GM a choice between several options.
+If one of the options is impossible (fictionally or mechanically), it may not be chosen.
+Choose one of the other options instead.

 ## For example,